 LEI number for financial institutions

-RBI made it mandatory for all financial institutions to obtain an LEI code including commercial banks, central banks, investment companies, mortgage firms, credit unions, and more.
+RBI made it mandatory for all financial institutions to obtain an LEI code, including commercial banks, central banks, investment companies, mortgage firms, credit unions, and more.

 Combination of LEI numbers

 The Legal Entity Identifier(LEI) is a 20-digit unique alphanumeric code where the first four digits are dedicated to identifying the Local Operating Unit (LOU) that issues LEI numbers.
 The fifth and sixth numbers are values of zero.
-The eighth to eighteenth are combinations of letters and numbers that are dedicated to the unique identifier for the entity and the last two digits are for the verification purpose.
+The eighth to eighteenth are combinations of letters and numbers that are dedicated to the unique identifier for the entity and the last two digits are for verification purposes.